QuantumPhilosophy/cli-mysql-storefront/README.md

 ![cli-mysql-storefront-how-to.gif](cli-mysql-storefront-how-to.gif)

+### Local Development Setup
+You will need MySql installed and setup on your local machine.

+Clone the repository locally from [github.com/QuantumPhilosophy/cli-mysql-storefront](https://github.com/QuantumPhilosophy/cli-mysql-storefront) using `git clone`.

+Then navigate into the cloned repository `cli-mysql-storefront` and run `npm install` to install dependencies.

+Setup the storefrontDB by running the `createStoreFrontDB.sql` in a MySql interface (e.g. Terminal, MySql Workbench)

 ### Node Packages Used
 #### chalk
 https://www.npmjs.com/package/chalk

-`chalk` was used to give color to specific portions of the strings in the `console.log()`s displaying information to the user.
+`chalk` is used to give color to specific portions of the strings in the `console.log()`s displaying information to the user.

 #### inquirer
 https://www.npmjs.com/package/inquirer